-Guaranteed Time Observations (GTO) arise from contractual obligations of ESO vis-à-vis the external consortia who build ESO instruments (see the GTO Policy page).
-Guaranteed Time Observers must submit proposals for their GTO time using the Normal Programme templates, and by the standard proposal deadline.
-All GTO proposals will be evaluated and ranked together with Normal Programme proposals to provide feedback to the GTO teams on the scientific standing of their GTO programmes.
+All GTO proposals will be evaluated and ranked together with Normal and Large Programme proposals in order to provide feedback to the GTO teams on the scientific standing of their GTO programmes.
 In exceptional cases, badly ranked GTO proposals may not be scheduled.
 The policies describing the obligations of Guaranteed Time Observers are defined in Appendix 2 of the ESO Council document ESO/Cou-996.
+VLT GTO policies were updated in December 2015 and are described in detail in ESO Council document ESO/Cou-1628.

-In general, GTO runs must be conducted in Visitor Mode (Section 5.1).
+GTO runs must be conducted in Visitor Mode (Section 5.1).
 The only exceptions are those explicitly stated in the contractual agreement between ESO and the corresponding external consortium.
-However ESO may exceptionally transfer some GTO runs from Visitor Mode to Service Mode for operational reasons (such as the availability of VLTI baselines or the availability of the LGSF).
+However ESO may exceptionally transfer some GTO runs from Visitor Mode to Service Mode for operational reasons (such as the availability of certain VLTI baselines or instruments).

 Some GTO programmes require ToO runs (see Section 4.4).
-If this is the case then this should be specified in the ESOFORM package using the \ObservingRun macro of the $\[AT_EX]$ template.
+If this is the case then this should be specified in the ESOFORM package using the \ObservingRun macro of the LATEX template.